cybloxyz/ZewroAI/README.md

 - Full Markdown Support (excluding math LaTex syntax).
 - Supports for multiple chats.
 - Detailed code-blocks, including syntax highlighting based on the language and a quick-copy button.
-- Customizeable system prompt (yes, this means you can do global chat jailbreaks or add information about yourself into it.)
+- Customizeable system prompt.
+- Cross-chat memory (similar to ChatGPT's functionality).

 ## Todo

+As you can see, every one of the things on my Todo list are completed.
+It's nice, but unfortunately that means I've run out of ideas.
+Please let me know what ideas you might have through the Issues page.
+Thanks in advance.

 - [x] Memory and chat persistence
 - [x] Multiple chats at any one time
 - [x] Customizable system prompt
-- [ ] Working memory between conversations
+- [x] Working memory between conversations
 - [x] Better code support (copy button, etc.)

 ## VSCode Setup